What Is A Malibu Hair Treatment?

 A Malibu Hair Treatment will create an even base for chemical services.

-So to get an even application, you can get a Malibu Hair Treatment to prepare for other chemical services.
+To achieve an even application, you can use a Malibu Hair Treatment to prepare for other chemical services.

 Eliminates Discoloration